bvibber/ogv.js/README.md

 and player logic run on the UI thread.
 This seems to work pretty well.

 There is some overhead in extracting data out of each emscripten module's heap and in the thread-to-thread communications, but the parallelism and smoother main thread makes up for it.

-Multithreaded VP8 and VP9 decodes are possible using experimental browser features; set `options.threading` to `true` to enable (requires SharedArrayBuffer, no automatic environment checking).
-Known to work in Safari Technical Preview (well) and Firefox Nightly (with performance problems due to asm.js incompatibility).

 *Streaming download*